-A key element of our growth plan is adding new Partners and making additional investments in existing Partners in the future.
+A key element of our growth plan is adding new Partners and making additional investments in existing Partners.
 We cannot guarantee our ability to identify and complete new investment opportunities.
-Achieving the benefits of future investments will depend in part on successfully identifying and capturing opportunities in a timely and efficient manner and in structuring such arrangements to ensure a stable and growing stream of Distributions.
+Achieving the benefits of future investments will depend in part on successfully identifying and capturing opportunities in a timely and efficient manner and in structuring such arrangements to ensure a stable and growing stream of Partner Distributions.
 From time to time, Alaris has been required to grant concessions to certain Partners to help them manage their debt covenants, working capital or for other reasons.
-Such concessions may create temporary or permanent reductions in the Partner's payment of Distributions, which may negatively affect our operations, financial condition or cash flows.
+Such concessions may create temporary or permanent reductions in the Partner's payment of Partner Distributions, which may negatively affect our operations, financial condition or cash flows.
 There are also no guarantees that the perceived benefits of such concessions will, in fact, exist.
 We have limited diversification in our Partners

-Although Alaris currently has 20 Partners and diversification continues to improve, Alaris does not have stringent fixed guidelines for diversification for our Partners.
+Although Alaris currently has 19 Partners and diversification continues to improve, Alaris does not have stringent fixed guidelines for diversification for our Partners.
 At any given time, a significant portion of our assets may be dedicated to a single business or industry.
 If any single Partner or industry does not succeed or experiences a downturn, this could have a material adverse effect on our business, results from operations and financial condition.

-Our business and the business of each Partner is subject to changes in North American and international economic conditions, including recessionary or inflationary trends, capital market volatility, consumer credit availability, interest rates, currency exchange rates, consumers' disposable income and spending levels, job security and unemployment, corporate taxation and overall consumer confidence.
+Our business and the business of each Partner is subject to changes in North American and international economic conditions, including higher inflation, rising interest rates, labour shortages, recessionary or inflationary trends, capital market volatility, consumer credit availability, currency exchange rates, consumers' disposable income and spending levels, job security and unemployment, corporate taxation and overall consumer confidence.
 Market and political events and other conditions, including reactions to the COVID-19 pandemic, disruptions in the international credit markets and other financial systems, may result in a deterioration of global economic conditions.
-These conditions could cause a decrease in confidence in the broader North American and global credit and financial markets and create a climate of greater volatility, less liquidity, widening of credit spreads, a lack of price transparency, increased credit losses and tighter credit conditions.
+These conditions could reduce confidence in the broader North American and global credit and financial markets and create a climate of greater volatility, less liquidity, widening of credit spreads, a lack of price transparency, increased credit losses and tighter credit conditions.
 Despite various actions by governments, from time to time, there may be concerns about the general condition of the capital markets, financial instruments, banks, investment banks, insurers and other financial institutions.
 These factors could negatively impact company valuations and impact the performance of the global economy.
 A return of any of these negative economic events could have a material adverse effect on our business and our Partners' business, financial condition, results of operations and cash flows.
-For specific risks related to COVID-19, see "Risk Factors-COVID-19 Risks" and "Risk Factors-Risks relating to all of our Partners generally-Public health crises, epidemics and pandemics may negatively impact our Partners' business continuity".
+For specific risks related to COVID-19, see "Risk Factors- Operational and Financial Risk Factors Relating to Our Business-The global COVID-19 outbreak has caused disruptions to the U.S. and Canadian economies and has, and may continue to, negatively impact certain Partners" and "Risk Factors-Risks relating to all of our Partners generally-Public health crises, epidemics and pandemics may negatively impact our Partners' business continuity".